Ideal Customer Profiles: What They Are and Why They’re Important

 If you’re just starting out, or you’re looking to expand into new markets, it can be helpful to look at successful competitors.
 While they might not be doing everything perfectly, their success is indicative of a marketing strategy that works.
 Behind that strategy, there’s a target market.

 Start by taking a look at the types of customers they’re targeting.
 What do these customers have in common?
-By understanding who your competition is targeting, you can get a better sense of who your ideal customer might be.
+By understanding who your competition is targeting, you can get a better sense of who to go after as well.

 3) Think in terms of benefits